libp2p/docs/content/reference/glossary.md

 TODO: define p2p network

+### Pubsub

+In general, refers to "publish / subscribe", a communication pattern in which participants "subscribe" for updates "published" by other participants, often on a named "topic".

+libp2p defines a [pubsub spec](https://github.com/libp2p/specs/blob/master/pubsub/README.md), with links to several implementations in supported languages.
+Pubsub is an area of ongoing research and development, with multiple implementations optimized for different use cases and environments.

 ### Protocol

 TODO: define what we mean by "libp2p protocol", protocol handlers, etc. link to [multiplexing](#multiplexing).